Ketchup: Later innovations

-In fast food outlets, ketchup is often dispensed in small sachets or tubs.
-Diners tear the side or top of ketchup packets and squeeze ketchup out of them or peel the foil lid off tubs for dipping.
-In 2011, Heinz began offering a new measured-portion package, called the "Dip and Squeeze" packet, which can be opened in either way.
+At fast food outlets, ketchup is often dispensed in small sachets or tubs.
+Diners tear the side or top of packets and squeeze ketchup out of them or peel the foil lid off tubs for dipping.

 Some fast food outlets previously dispensed ketchup from hand-operated pumps into paper cups.
 This method has made a comeback in the first decades of the 21st century, as cost and environmental concerns over the increasing use of individual plastic ketchup tubs were taken into account.

-In October 2000, Heinz introduced colored ketchup products called EZ Squirt, which eventually included green (2000), purple (2001), mystery (pink, orange, or teal, 2002), and blue (2003).
-These products were made by adding food coloring to the traditional ketchup.
-By January 2006, these products were discontinued.

 Properties

 Composition

-U.S. Heinz tomato ketchup's ingredients (listed from highest to lowest percentage weight) are: tomato concentrate from red ripe tomatoes, distilled vinegar, high-fructose corn syrup, corn syrup, salt, spice, onion powder, and natural flavoring.

-"Fancy" ketchup

-Some ketchup in the U.S. is labeled "Fancy", a USDA grade related to specific gravity.
+Some ketchup in the U.S. is labeled "Fancy", a USDA grade related to relative density (also known as specific gravity).
 Fancy ketchup has a higher tomato solid concentration than other USDA grades.